keonlee/keonlee/README.md

 ### Hi there 👋

 🔭 I’m currently working on ...
-App Innovation Solution Specialist & Developer Lead in Microsof Korea.
+Cloud & AI Platform GTM Director in Microsof.

 <!--
 **keonlee/keonlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.